Herbert Huppert

-Herbert Eric Huppert (born 26 November 1943) is a British geophysicist.
-He has been Professor of Theoretical Geophysics and Foundation Director, Institute of Theoretical Geophysics, at the University of Cambridge, since 1989 and Fellow of King's College, Cambridge, since 1970.
+Herbert Eric Huppert (born 26 November 1943) is an Australian-born and educated geophysicist resident in Cambridge, United Kingdom.
+He was Professor of Theoretical Geophysics and Foundation Director, Institute of Theoretical Geophysics, at the University of Cambridge, from 1989 to 2011, and a Fellow of King's College, Cambridge, from 1970 to 2025.

 Education and early life

 Huppert was born in Sydney and he received his early education at Sydney Boys High School (1956–59).
 He graduated in applied mathematics from Sydney University with first class Honours, a University medal and the Barker Travelling Fellowship in 1964.
 He then completed a PhD supervised by John W. Miles at the University of California, San Diego, and came as an ICI Post-doctoral Fellow to DAMTP in Cambridge in 1968.